RATIU5-zz/btech-bankist/README.md

 # btech-bankist

 Bankist is a marketing site for a fictional bank.
-I coded part of this project to get a better understanding of advanced DOM manipulation and events
+I coded part of this project to get a better understanding of advanced DOM manipulations and events